 - Call 9-1-1 if you believe that you are a danger to yourself or to someone else.

 Most people with mental health challenges can get relief and support for recovery through treatment; less than 50% of adults in the U.S. seek the help they need for many different reasons.
 When proper care is received, positive change is affected – both personally and as a community.
 A person’s overall health may improve, and they may be in a better position to be stably employed.
 Some may be better positioned to return to home or to supportive housing.

 The Lucky Duck Foundation is proud to partner with organizations that understand the importance of eliminating barriers to recovery.
-Our collaborative partners, the like FHCSD, Father Joe’s, and the Alpha Project provide services to everyone regardless of their insurance status, ability to pay, or whether they have stable housing.
-With your help, LDF can continue to support these organizations that provide critical services to San Diegan’s experiencing homelessness.
+Many of our collaborative partners provide services to everyone regardless of their insurance status, ability to pay, or whether they have stable housing.
+With your help, LDF can continue to support organizations that provide critical services to San Diegan’s experiencing homelessness.
 Thank you for showing you care, too, and choosing to share your luck with our homeless neighbors.